Low Credit Score? Still Buy Your First Annapolis Area Home!

 • BUT, it’s not the only factor.
 Although your credit score tops the list of elements that determine your eligibility for a mortgage, banks will also consider the amount of money you can commit to a down payment.
 Saving up may delay your first home purchase, and definitely takes discipline…but today, the amount you need is changing.
 Different lending institutions have different rules for determining eligibility, and some offer-

 • Non-conventional loans.
 Today, first-time home buyers with relatively low credit scores can often secure such loans.
-You should research Annapolis area banks to find those currently offering non-conventional loans to borrowers with qualifying credit histories.
+You should research in the Annapolis area banks to find those currently offering non-conventional loans to borrowers with qualifying credit histories.
 You should also consider a Federal Housing Authority (FHA) loan, which eases credit requirements.
 For example, you might qualify for an FHA loan with a credit score as low as 580 with a down payment of just 3.5%!

 • You can also use money from an IRA for your down payment.
 In other circumstances, withdrawing money from your IRA before age 59 ½ means paying a 10% penalty, but that rule doesn’t apply when you use your IRA to purchase a first home!